-The ability to tend to all facets of ourselves (physical, mental, emotional, and spiritual) is fundamental to our wellbeing.
+The ability to tend to all facets of ourselves (physical, mental, emotional, and spiritual) is fundamental to our well being.
 The yin practice provides an opportunity to observe, nurture, soothe, and calm ourselves.
-The act of carefully taking a posture and tending to your body’s unique set of needs for the duration of the hold is a form of self-care and lovingkindness.
+The act of carefully taking a posture and tending to your body’s unique set of needs for the duration of the hold is a form of self-care and loving kindness.

 6. The long hold times of a Yin practice offer the chance to sit with our emotions.

-Our bodies store emotions, and it’s not uncommon for sensitive thoughts, feelings, and memories to surface while practicing any form of yoga.
+Our bodies store emotions, and it’s not uncommon for sensitive thoughts, feelings, and memories to surface while practising any form of yoga.
 Yin teaches us how to be gentle, patient, and nonreactive.
 When emotions bubble to the surface, the conditions are safe.

 7. Yin yoga can help us become more resilient to stress.